 How long does Cocaine show up on a drug test?

-To better understand how Cocaine influences our system and how long it stays in our urine we need to get to know what Cocaine is.
+To better understand how Cocaine influences our system and how long does cocaine stay in urine we need to get to know what Cocaine is.
 Cocaine is a powerful and highly addictive drug made from Coca leaves.
 This plant is native to South America, and the drug has originated from this region as well.

 Although it can be used for medicinal purposes such as local anesthesia, recreational use is illegal.
 Due to its high addictiveness it is hard to clear out of a system once the addiction has been allowed to expand.
 Cocaine is mostly sold on the street in the form of a white powder.
 Due to the drug being illegal there are little to no regulations on how it should be created,